-What life skills do you want to pass down to your kids?
-This will look differently in each home.
-Since every family is different, parents will value some skills over others.
+What real-life skills do you want to pass down to your kids?
+This will look different in each home.
+Since every family is unique, parents will value some practical skills over others.
 Here is a comprehensive list to help you get started: 50 Life Skills That Should Be Taught At Home.

-My purpose for this post is to give you ideas for skills that you would like your kids to confidently perform before they leave your home.
+My purpose for this post is to give you ideas for basic skills that you would like your kids to confidently perform before they leave your home.
 Homeschooling is not only about academic work.
-It should be preparation for life!
-And since each family has it’s own flavor and preferences, zero in on the life skills that are most important to YOU and your spouse!
-Let this be a launching point for you to determine the types of values you want to pass down to the next generation.
+It should be preparation for real life!
+And since each family has its own flavor and preferences, zero in on the practical life skills that are most important to YOU and your spouse!
+Let these life skills activities be a launching point for you to determine the types of values you want to pass down to your kids.

 Video: What Life Skills Should Be Taught At Home?